Behzadsharafi/Pokemon/README.md

 <div align='center'>

 <h1> :leaves: Pokemon API :dragon:  </h1>
-<p>A full-stack Pokemon with standard CRUD operations.
+<p>A full-stack Pokemon application with standard CRUD operations.
 The backend is in Nest TypeScript and MySQL, and the frontend is in React TypeScript.</p>

 <h4> <span> ·  <a href="https://github.com/Behzadsharafi/Pokemon/issues"> Report a Bug </a> <span> · </span> <a href="https://github.com/Behzadsharafi/Pokemon/issues"> Request a Feature </a> </h4>